 In the past, vendors such as SGI, Sun, HP, IBM, and Fujitsu built highly-tuned and optimized workstations with proprietary components including processors, chipsets, graphics subsystems, and operating systems.
 Alas, those days have ended with the rise of commodity strategies that allow companies to buy off-the-shelf components, add workstation-specific features such as custom cooling, massive amounts of RAID and ECC memory, and advanced graphics boards for selling products branded as workstations for considerably less money than RISC- and Unix-based alternatives.

 The 4-bit Itanium is hanging in there, and for some people, Itanium workstations define bleeding edge.
 The Itanium has a place in server systems and high-performance computing, but as the successor for RISC/Unix workstations, it has failed to fit the niche it was once designed for.
-It seems customers and developers alike really took to the idea of x86-64.
-The 64-bit platform lets customers transition to 64-bit applications as their applications are ported; and developers will port applications as soon as there are enough customers using the x86-64 platform.
+It seems customers and developers alike really took to the idea of x

 The three primary graphics suppliers are ATI, Nvidia and 3dlabs.
 The introduction of PCI Express (PCI-e) technology enables motherboards to accommodate two graphics boards.
 ATI’s Crossfire and Nvidia’s SLI technologies are available, allowing two GPUs to work together on an application.
 Meanwhile, 3dlabs’s Wildcat Realizm 800 is a single PCI Express card with multiple GPUs, combining a graphics processor with a Vertex Scalability Unit (VSU) to act as the traffic cop for data being sent by multiple graphics processors to and from the memory.